 secure top on the run makes the enclosure safe from predetors,

 especially when the bunnies have to be left unattended

 good examples, a large shed with enough room for three or four

-bunnies, easy to clean and maintain, litter trays protect the
+bunnies, easy to clean and maintain, with litter trays tp protect the

-extension to a Wendy House the run is great for when owners
+extension to a Wendy House, ideal for when owners

 are absent, and both houses are large enough for when the bunnies

 have to be enclosed with enough space and light..
 Again,

 pictures courtesy of Alan at RSPCA Rabbits Norfolk